LOOK INSIDE

 ISBN: 9781576879115

 From Los Angeles to Sao Paulo, Dakar to Hamburg, Dubai to Mumbai we come to understand that regardless of how small and interconnected the world seems to become each year, we still discover diverse pockets of traditional cultures on each continent, eating largely the same way they have been for hundreds of years.
-It is this rich tapestry that Segal captures with care and appreciation, showcasing the page-after-page charm of Daily Bread.
+It is this rich tapestry that Segal captures with care and appreciation, showcasing the page-after-page charm of Daily Bread: What Kids Eat Around the World.
 Contrasted with the packaged and processed foods consumed primarily in developed nations, questions about health and sustainability are raised and the book serves as a catalyst for consideration of our status quo.

 There’s an old adage, “the hand that stirs the pot rules the world.”
 Big Food is stirring the pot for children all over the world.
 Nonetheless, there are regions and communities where slow food will never be displaced by junk food, where home cooked meals are the bedrock of family and culture, and where love and pride are sensed in the aromas of stews and curries.